How to Get Into UC San Diego Medical School

 Please describe your interest in the PRIME-HEq program.
 Topics to include are longitudinal experiences that you’ve had with underserved communities, including the type of community that you’ve worked with and your level of involvement.
 Additionally, you should discuss the length of time that you’ve spent working in these communities.

-Need help with editing your UCSD secondary essays?
+Need help with editing your UCSD secondary application essays?
 Get the Cracking Med School Admissions team’s expertise through our secondary essay edit package.
 If you have questions, email us at email@example.com or contact us.

 How to Get Into UC San Diego Medical School – Interview Guide: